Fabricating components

 This produces four cut membranes

-Using a precut gasket as a guide, cut grafoil into the following shape to make grafoil current collectors.
+Using a precut gasket as a guide, cut/punch grafoil into the following shape to make grafoil current collectors.

 Cut tubing